CedricMeme/Snake/README.md

 The application retrieves the high score from the database and if a player should break the score, a window appears in which the player can enter their name.
 The old high score will then be overwritten in the database.
+When you dont want to create a server you can change the arg.
+The arg is set to "0 / Database" and when the parameter get changed the programm will use a local file to save the data.

 I run the database locally in a Docker container.
 To set everything up, do the following: